Primarily obsessional obsessive–compulsive disorder: Presentation

 Primarily obsessional OCD has been called "one of the most distressing and challenging forms of OCD."
 People with this form of OCD have "distressing and unwanted thoughts pop into [their] head frequently," and the thoughts "typically center on a fear that you may do something totally uncharacteristic of yourself, something... potentially fatal... to yourself or others."
 The thoughts "quite likely, are of an aggressive or sexual nature."

 The nature and type of primarily obsessional OCD vary greatly, but the central theme for all affected is the emergence of a disturbing, intrusive thought or question, an unwanted/inappropriate mental image, or a frightening impulse that causes the person extreme anxiety because it is antithetical to closely held religious beliefs, morals, or societal norms.
 The fears associated with primarily obsessional OCD tend to be far more personal and terrifying for the affected individual than the fears of someone with traditional OCD.
-Pure-O fears usually focus on self-devastating scenarios that they feel would ruin their life or the lives of those around them.
-An example of this difference could be that someone with traditional OCD is overly concerned or worried about security or cleanliness, whereas someone with Pure-O may be terrified that they have undergone a radical change in their sexuality (e.g., might be or might have changed into a pedophile), that they might be a murderer, or that they might cause any form of harm to a loved one or an innocent person or to themselves, or that they will go insane.
+Pure O fears usually focus on self-devastating scenarios that they feel would ruin their life or the lives of those around them.
+An example of this difference could be that someone with traditional OCD is overly concerned or worried about security or cleanliness, whereas someone with Pure O may be terrified that they have undergone a radical change in their sexuality (e.g., might be or might have changed into a pedophile), that they might be a murderer, or that they might cause any form of harm to a loved one or an innocent person or to themselves, or that they will go insane.

 They will understand that these fears are unlikely or even impossible but the anxiety felt will make the obsession seem real and meaningful.
-While those without primarily obsessional OCD might instinctively respond to bizarre, intrusive thoughts or impulses as insignificant and part of a normal variance in the human mind, someone with Pure-O will respond with profound alarm followed by an intense attempt to neutralize the thought or avoid having the thought again.
+While those without primarily obsessional OCD might respond to bizarre, intrusive thoughts or impulses as insignificant and part of a normal variance in the human mind, someone with Pure O will respond with profound alarm followed by an intense attempt to neutralize the thought or avoid having the thought again.
 The person begins to ask themselves constantly, "Am I really capable of something like that?" or "Could that really happen?" or "Is that really me?" (even though they usually realize that their fear is irrational, which causes them further distress) and puts tremendous effort into escaping or resolving the unwanted thought.
 They then end up in a vicious cycle of mentally searching for reassurance and trying to get a definitive answer.

 Common intrusive thoughts/obsessions include themes of: